shivamchoudhary/e6998/README.md

 * Display the result which will be in form of HTML DOM.

 ## Wenyu:-
-* We should have a discussion and then decide.
+* Assemble the full dom and send it back.